hyeshik/poreplex/README.md

 | `-h`                | `--help`               | show this help message and exit |

 ## Citing Poreplex
-A pre-print is going to be released soon.
+A pre-print is going to be uploaded soon.